shigebeyond/react-native-sk-datasource-accessor-mixin/README.md

 var test = React.createClass({

-  mixins: [DataSourceAccessorMixin],
+  mixins: [DataSourceAccessorMixin], // 1 inherit the mixin

+  _idField: 'id', // 2 declare '_idField',  name of field which represents row's ID

   getInitialState(){
     return {
-      dataSource: new ListView.DataSource({ // you must declare a dataSource state first, it will be used in DataSourceAccessorMixin rowHasChanged:(row1, row2) => {
+      dataSource: new ListView.DataSource({ // 3 declare a dataSource state first, it will be used in DataSourceAccessorMixin rowHasChanged:(row1, row2) => {
           return row1 !== row2;
         }